swiyu-admin-ch/swiyu-admin-ch.github.io/_cookbooks/vc-visual-presentation-oca.md

 **Unknown order**

-If a claim/attribute is not defined with a specific order, it get ordered after the last known attribute/claim order.
+If an attribute is not defined with a specific order, it is placed after the last known attribute order.
 {% endcapture %}

 <div class="notice--info">